devsecopseng01/katacoda-scenarios/docker_basics/docker-basics-1/step3.md

 <h3>Summary</h3>
 Congrartulations, if you made it this far, you should now have a basic what images and containers are, how to run a container with specific image, expose to the internet, and delete a container!
+Continue to Docker Basics 2 to learn how to work with images as well as create your own image.